rajputs37/react-solid-signals/README.md

 The second element of the returned array is a setter which is identical to the `setState` React dispatch setter we use with `useState`.

-Now even when the counter value is changed continously when the user clicks on the button, none of components jsx tree is re-rendered, only the part `{counter.jsx}` is re-rendered.
+Now even when the counter value is changed continously when the user clicks on the button, none of components in the jsx tree is re-rendered, only the part `{counter.jsx}` is re-rendered.

 ## useEffectSignal
 Standard React `useEffect` wont work with signals,to perform side effects whenever signals change, we need `useEffectSignal`.